visgl/hubble.gl/docs/README.md

         pitch: 30
       }
     ],
-    easings: easing.easeInOut // any easing number => number function is supported }
+    easings: easeInOut // any easing number => number function is supported }
 });